Here is excellent student journalism from the San Diego City College City Times, by Phoenix Webb:

 CEW is a national event started by the Coalition of Contingent Academic Labor (COCAL) and participated in by AFT and other organizations.
 Its purpose is to publicize the exploitation of adjunct faculty, the effects of this exploitation on students, and the corporatization of higher education in general.
 Legend has it that CEW was inspired by A2K, a CCC-wide labor event organized in Spring 2000 meant to bring attention to statewide legislative issues as well as issues at local sites.
 CEW is now promoted as a national event bi-annually, but we think that pay equity, student equity, and the many related issues are too important to wait until next year.
 We have an immediate agenda.
 We need action now.
-CEW in San Diego 2014 echoes the spirit of grassroots activism that sparked the first one, way back in 2000/2001.
-CEW is a protest of the exploitation of adjunct faculty and staff, of rising tuition and student debt and a resistance against the corporatization of higher education.
+CEW 2014 in San Diego echoes the spirit of grassroots activism that sparked the first one, way back in 2000/2001.
+CEW is a protest of the exploitation of adjunct faculty and staff, of rising tuition and student debt, and resistance against the corporatization of higher education.

 The Process of the Corporatization of Higher Education

 The trends in higher education over the last several decades have been troubling.
 Chief among them is the decline of tenured faculty.
-But the pressures to privatize services, the perpetual de-funding, the shift in federal policy towards vocational training at the expense of traditional liberal arts, like philosophy, literature and social sciences, are also indicative of the adoption of a market ideology by higher education policymakers.
+But the pressures to privatize services, the perpetual de-funding, the shift in federal policy towards vocational training at the expense of traditional liberal arts, like philosophy, literature, and social sciences, are also indicative of the adoption of a market ideology by higher education policymakers.
 The slow and steady, but unremitting application of a corporate business model to higher education, or the corporatization of higher education, began in the 1970s.
-Over the last four decades, central to the ultimate end of transforming higher education into a for-profit entity, has been the adjunctification of the higher education workforce.
+Over the last four decades, central to the ultimate end of transforming higher education into a for-profit entity has been the adjunctification of the higher education workforce.
 Correlative with this phenomenon, students have experienced rising tuition, a less stable faculty to serve them, grinding debt, and a contraction of educational opportunity, such as increased pressure to choose a major and penalties for changing majors.
 Reducing higher education to the function of job training, which seems to be the mission of efforts to corporatize it, penalizes students who want to explore their educational interests, or who just, out of intellectual curiosity, seek knowledge and desire a broad educational experience.
 This is the brave new world rising we now face: less freedom for students to choose a course of study, less freedom for faculty to teach.
 And adjunctification is happening not only to faculty and students, but to the classified staff who support the work of faculty.
-For instance, here at Mesa, the very important service of reprographics has been adjunctified, in recent years seeing its number of full-time employees fall from 30 to 8, being replaced by hourly, “adjunct” labor.
+For instance, here at Mesa, the very important service of reprographics has been adjunctified in recent years, seeing its number of full-time employees fall from 30 to 8, replaced by hourly, “adjunct” labor.
 With student as consumer and faculty as producer, higher education becomes a commodity, sold at the highest price (tuition) the market (students) will bear, produced at the lowest labor cost (exploitation of adjuncts).
 Today, I want to focus on the adjunctification of faculty.

 Over a period of four decades, from 1970 to 2014, the steady decline of tenured faculty and the corresponding rise in reliance on adjuncts has hardly been noticed.
 This is not to say that, at different times, small numbers of people did not become aware and try to resist.
 They have.
 Unfortuantely, these resisters could never get enough of their fellows to pay attention and take the kind of concerted, radical action that is needed to reverse this trend.
 Time passed.
 Budgets were cut.
 With fewer and fewer full-time professors, those that were left always had more work to do.